allison-godfrey/allison-godfrey.github.io/_projects/2020-04-21-housing-predictions.md

 Some further extensions of our model would include:
-* Perfect the combination of manual feature selection and using L1 and L2 regularization to achieve the lowest possible RMSE without the issue of overfitting of our train data.
+* Perfect the combination of manual feature selection and using L1 and L2 regularization to achieve the lowest possible RMSE without overfitting our train data.
 * Use a combination of LabelEncoder and One Hot Encoding to achieve a more representative display of categorical features.
 * Iteratively perform log transforms on skewed features (we began this process, but did not see significant improvement of RMSLE).
-* Since we have the neighborhood of each home, combine data with school ratings data to gain a more accurate prediction of house price.
+* Since we have the neighborhood of each home, combine existing data set with school ratings data to gain a more accurate prediction of house price.

 ---